-This is prepared on the same accounting basis as for the main Income and Expenditure Account above.
+This is prepared on the same accounting basis as the main Comprehensive Income and Expenditure Account mentioned above.
 It reflects a statutory obligation to account separately for local authority housing provision.
-It shows the major elements of housing revenue expenditure and how these are met by rents, subsidy and other income.
+It shows the major elements of housing revenue expenditure and how these are met by rents and other income.